cmoralesmx/cmoralesmx.github.io/_posts/2020-11-30-arch-install.md

 ```
 *Note:* Search and uncomment the line about wheel users

-Remove unnecesary packages from the install
+Remove unnecessary packages from the install
 ```
 # pacman -R modemmanager, mobile-broadband-provider-info
 ```